 Find your way to the Natural History Museum using the tips in the main article.

 Once inside, head right to find the geology section.
-The Meteorite gallery (Hall 5) contains hundreds of rarities and wonders from space, including the giant Knyahinya meteorite weighing almost 300kg and the Hraschina meteorite that started the collection back in the 18th century.
+The Meteorite gallery (Hall 5) within contains hundreds of rarities and wonders from space, including the giant Knyahinya meteorite weighing almost 300kg and the Hraschina meteorite that started the collection back in the 18th century.

 Address: Burgring 7, 1010 Vienna